seqeralabs/docs/multiqc_docs/modules/picard.md

 [typically](http://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics)
 1, 5, 10, 15, 20, 25, 30, 40, 50, 60, 70, 80, 90 and 100X.

-To customise this, add the following to your MultiQC config:
+To customize this, add the following to your MultiQC config:

 ```yaml
 picard_config: